Advertisement

 Is applying at Southern Nevada Regional Housing Authority free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Southern Nevada Regional Housing Authority administers 13 programs (Affordable Housing (Veterans), Other, Veterans - Multi-Program, Affordable Housing, EHV, Emergency Housing Vouchers (EHV), FUP, HCV, LIHTC, Mainstream, PBV, Public Housing, RAD) — none of which charge an application fee.
+Southern Nevada Regional Housing Authority administers 19 programs (Affordable Housing (Veterans), Multi-Program (Veterans), Other, Other (Veterans), Veterans - Multi-Program, Veterans - Multi-Program Waitlist, Veterans Multi-Program, other, Affordable Housing, EHV, Emergency Housing Vouchers, Emergency Housing Vouchers (EHV), FUP, HCV, LIHTC, Mainstream, PBV, Public Housing, RAD) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority's official portal or in person at their office at 340 N 11th St, Las Vegas, NV.

 How long is the wait at Southern Nevada Regional Housing Authority?

 Wait times at Southern Nevada Regional Housing Authority depend on demand in Las Vegas, funding levels, and your priority status.
 With approximately 14,638 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on May 21, 2026 when the RAD list changed from "open" to "closed."
+The most recent status change we tracked was on June 29, 2026 when the PBV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Southern Nevada Regional Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?